Tank (IL)

 Specifies the characteristics of the tank area.

 This parameters is used to determine the liquid level in the tank.
-If you want to model a tank with a variable cross-sectional area over the height of the tank, you can provide data for the tank volume as a function of the liquid level using the Tabulated data - volume vs. level
+If you want to model a tank with a variable cross-sectional area over the height of the tank, you can provide data for tank volume as a function of liquid level using the Tabulated data - volume vs. level

 option.